Tips & HacksThe Must Dos And Don’ts For Protecting Your Password And Personal Data

 1. Close your unused accounts

-Have data of all your online accounts.
+Have data on all your online accounts.
 Know the operational ones and those that are unused.
-If there is a breach on any of your accounts, scammers can access the personal information that is tied to the account.
-For example, your old email could be having some of your bank statements and healthcare details.
-Shut down unused accounts, the smaller the number of accounts, the better.
+If there is a breach on any of your accounts, scammers can access the personal information tied to the account.

 Read Also: Browser Compartmentalization: How To Compartmentalize Your Web Browsers